mmmorris1975/aws-runas/docs/metadata_credentials.md

 the walls of AWS infrastructure.
 The EC2 metadata service is a stripped down version of the EC2 instance metadata service available on EC2 hosts.
 It exposes the interfaces necessary to retrieve credentials, but not the other endpoints exposing other EC2 instance information.
-A service which is similar to the ECS credential service is also available in aws-runas to expose a service to vend AWS credentials to processes on the local system.
+A service which is similar to the ECS credential service is also available in aws-runas to expose a service which vends AWS credentials to processes on the local system.
 For either service, instead of credentials for an EC2 instance profile (in the case of the EC2 metadata service), or ECS task roles (in the case of the ECS credential service), aws-runas will serve the assume role credentials of the provided profile.